sandinmyjoints/requests-review/review.rst

    same, you should get the same result.

 .. [#] You would see the same code if you view source in your browser.
-In most browsers, that's something you can do by looking under the "View" menu.
+In most browsers, that's something you can do by looking under the "View" menu, if you're curious.

 .. [#] These names are strikingly similar to the kinds of names that are common in another programming language you may have heard of, Java.
 Why that is is a